 - Type 2 diabetes is associated with excess body weight and physical inactivity.

-- All racial groups are affected but increased prevalence in people of South Asian, African, African-Caribbean, Polynesian, Middle-Eastern and American-Indian ancestry.
+- All racial groups are affected but there is increased prevalence in people of South Asian, African, African-Caribbean, Polynesian, Middle-Eastern and American-Indian ancestry.

-- Caused by impaired insulin secretion and insulin resistance and has a gradual onset.
+- It is caused by impaired insulin secretion and insulin resistance and has a gradual onset.

-- Type 2 diabetics may eventually need insulin treatment.
+- Those with type 2 diabetes may eventually need insulin treatment.

 - In 2011 there were 2.9 million people with diabetes.
-It is estimated that five million people will have diabetes in the UK by 2025.
+It is estimated that 5 million people will have diabetes in the UK by 2025.

 - It is estimated that there are around 850,000 people in the UK who have diabetes but have not been diagnosed.